Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

-# SpotMicroPi
+# SpotMicroAI

 Hello, I'm Fran and i'm going to guide you in the steps needed for preparing your RaspberryPi to move your SpotMicro.

-From now on, since you are going to use RaspBerryPi to power it, I will call it SpotMicroPi

-In order to have SpotMicroPi moving we need to prepare its operating system in a SD card.
+In order to have SpotMicroAI moving we need to prepare its operating system in a SD card.

 RaspberryPi fundation has written a very nice manual here: https://www.raspberrypi.org/documentation/installation/installing-images/ guiding you step by step.